T0mm1-byte/ctf-writeups/CTFZone/2024/Cube Sounds/writeup.md

 Looking at all the images we find that the correct order is 7.wav -> 5.wav -> 3.wav

-Let's concatenate them in a new file usin sox 7.wav 5.wav 3.wav flag.wav from terminal and have a look at flag.wav with qsstv
+Let's concatenate them in a new file usin "sox 7.wav 5.wav 3.wav flag.wav" from terminal and have a look at flag.wav with qsstv

 <img width="1478" height="953" alt="Screenshot 2025-11-19 100611" src="https://github.com/user-attachments/assets/715af328-6912-4d3f-adab-f219d1c275ff" />